Fb1234566/parallel-matrix-transposition/README.md

 # Parallel Matrix Transposition
-This program performs parallel transposition of matrices.
-In this branch, the only optimization flags passed for the implicit parallelization are `-msse3 -mfpmath=sse -funroll-loops -std=c++11`.
-Below are the instructions to build and run the program.
+This branch performs parallel transposition of matrices, focusing on implementing and testing implicit parallelization by enabling only the loop unrolling optimization (`-funroll-loops`) and SSE3 (`-msse3 -mfpmath=sse`).
 ## Index
 - [Build Instructions](#build-instructions)
 - [Execution Instructions](#execution-instructions)